A Complete Guide to Monitoring Machine Learning Models: Part 1

 • Use domain knowledge: If you have domain knowledge about the data you are working with, you can use this knowledge to anticipate and mitigate data drift.
 For example, if you know that certain factors are likely to change over time (e.g., demographics and economic indicators), you can incorporate this information into your model to make it more robust to drift.

 Well, this blog has been an introduction to model monitoring and its types with many examples and how it is a serious concern.
 We’ve also looked at retraining.
-In my next blog, we will look at some statistical approaches for detecting the drifts in data as well as methods to overcome such situations.
+Read my next blog in this machine learning models series, wherein we will look at some statistical approaches for detecting the drifts in data as well as methods to overcome such situations.

 Send us an email at Nitor Infotech with your comments or if you’d like to discover details about our AI & ML capabilities.